-This guidance is for staff who have agreed with their line manager that occasional/temporary home working can be undertaken for short periods to complete specific agreed pieces of work.
+This guidance is for staff who have agreed with their line manager that occasional/temporary home working can be undertaken for short periods to complete specific agreed pieces of work or following an agreement to work dynamically.

 Home working would normally be undertaken for specific reasons, such as: